vmoreg00/20200917_Acoustic-analysis_NN-IA/README.md

     (new project)
     * Use PCA-tSNE-DBSCAN instead PCA-KMeans
     * Compare classifications using acoustic features vs. image classification
+    * Adecuation of vocal repertoire to Zipf's Law
   - Duets: Study overlapping vocalizations (could inform on the functionality) (future project)